 The National Institute on Drug Abuse (NIDA) and the Drug Enforcement Administration (DEA) classify methamphetamine as a Schedule II drug.
 It is highly accessible and relatively inexpensive to manufacture.

 The largest contaminant left behind from a meth lab is the drug itself, methamphetamine.
 Like smoke damage, toxic droplets and particulates from the methamphetamine production process deposits chemicals and methamphetamine residues on interior surfaces including: walls, ceilings, floors, doors, cabinets, and furniture.
 Porous items such as carpet and upholstery readily absorb the meth residue and remain in the fabric unless removed by decontamination.
-Exposure to meth residue may cause adverse health effects and/or behavioral changes.
-Meth residue-contaminated properties need to be properly evaluated and decontaminated before being categorized as habitable by a public health official.
+Residues also remain on non-porous materials, contaminating forced-air heating/cooling (HVAC) and plumbing